techstackmedia/react-front-to-back/README.md

 ## Usage

-In this section, we will explore how to use JSX to efficiently display images, text, and utilize attributes in JSX elements.
-Additionally, we will delve into the process of transpiling JSX code into plain JavaScript that can be easily understood by the browser.
+In this section, we will explore how to add styles to a component in React.
+Specifically, we'll focus on styling the `Header` component with dynamic background and text colors based on the props it receives.

 ## Contributing